House sitting after Brexit – What we know for 2021

 - Remember that you may need additional health care insurance cover, and check that your passport meets the necessary criteria at least 6 months before you travel to allow time for delays.
-There is likely to be a last minute rush of passport renewals and International Driving Permit requests, as the transition period comes to an end.

-- You may find some home owners nervous of taking on house sitters from the UK during the first few months of January 2021 - they may need more reassurance about your understanding of travel requirements and compliance to the new rulings.
+- You may find some home owners nervous of taking on house sitters from the UK during the first few months of 2021 - they may need more reassurance about your understanding of travel requirements and compliance to the new rulings.

 Pin for later

-Last updated on March 6th, 2020
+Last updated on January 16th, 2021